Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: DLT-based applications to combat digital deception

-\paragraph{Social media platforms with digital identities} the Solid (Social Linked Data) project \cite{solid} proposes a set of tools for building social decentralized applications (dApps) based on Linked Data principles, resulting in improved privacy as well as true data ownership, access control and storage location.
+\item{Decentralized social media platforms:} the Solid project \cite{solid} proposes a set of tools for building social decentralized applications (dApps) based on Linked Data principles, resulting in improved privacy as well as true data ownership, access control and storage location.

 Another interesting initiative is the Content Blockchain Project \cite{iRights}, an open and decentralized blockchain ecosystem for the distribution of media content operated and owned by the industry itself.
 The main element of the project is the International Standard Content Code (ISCC), which is similar to identifiers like the International Standard Book Number (ISBN), but with enhanced functionality in order to create a user-friendly application that generates ISCCs without any cost.